wisniewskikr/chrisblog-it-java-regular/interview/coding-numbers-without-functions/java-gcd-numbers/README.md

 ## Goal

-Goal of this project is to create application which will check if specific number is prime or not.
-Prime means that this number can be divided by 1 ond themself.
-For instance: 2, 3, 5, 7, 11, 13, 17.
+Goal of this project is to create application which calculate Greatest Common Divisor (GCD) for two numbers.
+GCD is the greatest number which divides argument numbers without any rest.

 ##### Hints
 Hints:
-* For better performance iterate only to half of number - result will be the same
+* Iterate decreasing from smallest number